What is Remote Access?

-- Efficiency: Accessing systems remotely can slow performance with higher server latency and a longer feedback loop when on-prem infrastructure changes are made.
+- Efficiency: Accessing systems remotely can slow performance with higher server latency and a longer feedback loop when on-premises infrastructure changes are made.

 - Reliability: Internet connectivity and speed impact productivity, as remote locations can vary considerably in service levels.

-- Complexity: Permissions management and VPN configuration/authorisation can cost quite a bit of IT time.
+- Complexity: Permissions management and VPN configuration/authorization can cost quite a bit of IT time.
 And handling remote access issues requires additional system admin skills that may be lacking.

 Remote access and security

-Until recently, remote access was limited in many organisations because of security issues.
-The reason is simple: Whenever a user can access a network outside of on-prem firewalls, it opens a gateway to hacking and malware.
+Until recently, remote access was limited in many organizations because of security issues.
+The reason is simple: whenever a user can access a network outside of on-premises firewalls, it opens a gateway to hacking and malware.
 In response, service providers are adding tools that allow subscribers to control what workers can share along with a system to detect and notify users if a file they’re opening contains malware.
 The power of these tools has helped reduce the risks for enterprises expanding their remote access capabilities.

 How does remote access work?

 Before a remote user can actually send information, a router with VPN software encapsulates and encrypts the traffic.
-Then, using a variable set of routes based on available network paths, data packets are sent via the internet to a receiving end.
-Because the traffic is encrypted, it travels to a VPN gateway, or endpoint, which then reassembles the packets into their original format.
-At that point, the VPN gateway sends an encrypted response back to the original VPN client via the internet, performing the reverse process.
+Then, using a variable set of routes based on available network paths, data packets are sent via the Internet to a receiving end.
+Because traffic is encrypted, the traffic travels to a VPN gateway, or endpoint, which then reassembles the packets into their original format.
+At that point, the VPN gateway sends an encrypted response back to the original VPN client via the Internet, performing the reverse process.

 What are the types of remote access?

-A virtual private network (VPN) is a common method used to provide remote access, with each user needing individual authorisation.
-To gain that access, organisations deploy a combination of software, hardware and network connectivity.
-Sometimes the remote desktop application software is incorporated into the remote host’s operating system, which can then use one of two types of remote access: modem or broadband.
+A virtual private network (VPN) is a common method used to provide remote access, with each user needing individual authorization.
+To gain that access, organizations deploy a combination of software, hardware, and network connectivity.
+Sometimes the remote desktop application software is incorporated into the remote host’s operating system, which then can use one of two types of remote access: modem or broadband.

-Traditionally, analogue modems connected users to dial-up networks, which then connected to remote access servers that allowed employees access to on-prem office systems.
+Traditionally, analog modems connected users to dial-up networks, which then connected to remote access servers that allowed employees access to on-premises office systems.
 Now, enterprises can use a hard-wired or Wi-Fi network interface to connect hosts.

-Broadband is another common pathway to access business networks, offering connections at higher speeds than analogue modems.
+Broadband is another common pathway to access business networks, offering connections at higher speeds than analog modems.
 There are several types of broadband, including:

 - Cable broadband offers shared bandwidth to many users, who may see their upstream data rates slow during peak hours.

-- Cellular internet services provide mobile devices with a wireless connection from any location served by a cellular network.
+- Cellular Internet services provide mobile devices a wireless connection from any location served by a cellular network.

-- Fibre optics technology is appropriate for transferring large amounts of data quickly and easily.
+- Fiber optics technology is appropriate for transferring large amounts of data quickly and easily.

 How is remote access used?